osscie/osscie_official/README.md

 cenv\Scripts\activate.bat
 ```

-The last step is to install everything we need:
+The last step is to install everything we need inside the activated virtual environment:
 ```
 pip install -r requirements.txt pip install .